 Working in film, television or animation can be highly competitive.
 Deakin can give you the tools to succeed and stand out in the industry.

 Research with us

-Got an interesting take on new or traditional media in film and television?
+Got an interesting take on new or traditional media in film, television and animation?
 Take your big idea further with a higher degree by research.

 Recent Deakin research

 The Film, Television and Animation Team lead the Participatory Screens research stream within Deakin’s premiere research facility, Deakin Motion Lab.
 Participatory Screens is dedicated to community-led projects with recent partnerships that include, the Melbourne Women in Film Festival (led by Sian Mitchell), the Memories that Make us Italian migration documentary project (led by Sean Redmond and Martin Potter with CO.AS.IT.), the Synthetic Scene Creation project (led by Dirk De Bruyn), Light Pool (led by Lienors Torre and Rosemary Woodcock with Scienceworks), and Ladies of the Cemetery, a multi-channel video installation about two 19th century female ‘ghosts’ in the Cheltenham Pioneer Cemetery – their home for over a hundred years (led by Donna McRae with City of Kingston).